Bill Cosby’s Former Lawyer, John P. Schmitt, To Testify In Fotis Dulos Case

-Former attorney of disgraced actor Bill Cosby, John P. Schmitt, will be taking the stand once again in a very public case.
+John P. Schmitt, the former attorney of disgraced actor Bill Cosby, will be taking the stand once again in a very public case.
 This time Schmitt will be testifying in the civil lawsuit against Fotis Dulos.
-Fotis is the estranged husband of missing Connecticut mother of five, Jennifer Dulos, according to The Stamford Advocate.
+Dulos is the estranged husband of missing Connecticut mother-of-five Jennifer Dulos, according to The Stamford Advocate.

 Schmitt famously defended Cosby against a slew of sexual assault allegations.
-In 2018 Cosby was convicted of three counts of aggravated indecent assault and sentenced to three to ten years in prison.
-Now, it is believed that Schmitt could have information in regards to Fotis’ finances.
+In 2018, Cosby was convicted of three counts of aggravated indecent assault and sentenced to three to 10 years in prison.
+Now, it is believed that Schmitt could have information in regards to Dulos’ finances.

-Fotis is currently in the midst of a civil lawsuit that was filed against him by Gloria Farber, his estranged wife’s mother.
-She claims that Fotis never repaid loans issued to him by her late husband, Hilliard Farber, in the amount of over $2 million.
+Dulos is currently in the midst of a civil lawsuit that was filed against him by Gloria Farber, his estranged wife’s mother.
+She claims that Dulos never repaid loans issued to him by her late husband, Hilliard Farber, in the amount of over $2 million.

 Schmitt was an executor of Jennifer’s late father’s estate and will thus be able to provide information in regards the loans.
-Gloria’s lawyer, Richard Weinstein, will be calling nine additional individuals to take the stand in regards to this case.
+Farber’s lawyer, Richard Weinstein, will be calling nine additional individuals to take the stand in regards to this case.

 Fotis Dulos speaks outside court on Wednesday. pic.twitter.com/jNKyRirLBx